fish-quant/fq-imjoy/docs/fq-load-data.md

     satisfying the selection criteria.
 Only images that satisfy all criteria, e.g. they must have all specified channels, will be listed.
 7. A list in the lower part of the interface will then be populated.
 You can load an image by clicking on the arrow symbol.
-    This will load for a given position all specified channels.
+    This will load for a given position all specified channels and show them in the image carousel.

+    Double-clickin on an image will show it in the [image viewer](imjoy-imageviewer.md).

     ![fq-ui-scan-folder.png](img/fq-ui-scan-folder.png){: style="width:500px"}